 Q: I'm electrically hypersensitive and it's causing problems with my family and friends.
 They just don't understand.
 No one does.
 Are there any resources you can recommend that I could use to educate them?

 A: Hang in there, friend!
-Awareness of this topic is growing.
+Awareness of this issue is growing.
 There are a number of great resources out there, including websites, videos, books, and blogs.
 Here are just a few:

 Jeromy Johnson, who is electrically hypersensitive, has compiled a large amount of information on the topic on his website.
 ElectroSensitivity UK has a wealth of information on their website, as well.